Helping your toddler to entertain himself can help foster both creativity and independence.

 - That it is ok to play alone

-The key thing is to encourage independent play.
+The critical thing is to encourage independent play.
 I found that if I left my son long enough, he would naturally start playing with the toys in front of him.
-After a few minutes, he would ask me to join in.
-In the interests of his development, I encouraged him to continue without me.
+Then, after a few minutes, he would ask me to join in.
+Then, I encouraged him to continue without me in his development interests.

-As he grew older, his confidence improved, and his solo play flourished.
+His confidence improved, and his solo play flourished as he grew older.

 7 Ways To Encourage Independent Play With Your Toddler